 What Should I do?

 If you’re charged with DUI involving marijuana, then it’s important that you hire an attorney immediately.
 Because of the quickly changing nature of marijuana and DUI laws, it’s important that you start working with your attorney as soon as possible to allow enough time to form a viable defense.
-Contact the legal offices of Alpert Schreyer and schedule a free consultation for your DUI case.
+Contact the legal offices of Alpert Schreyer and schedule a free case evaluation for your DUI case.
 A DUI is a very serious matter, and because of the widespread sensationalism of marijuana legalization, many eyes will be turned to the courts.
 Make sure you’re prepared and get the help of the drug crimes attorneys at Alpert Schreyer today.